MPF Conservation assessed the Jantzen Beach Carousel in 2018, and subsequently treated three horses and several decorative objects from the carousel.

 Boring operation to affix the fresh upper thigh into the historic shoulder structure, above.
 The introduction of temporary pins to hold the fresh leg in stasis during fitting.

-The excavation of the historic overlapping squit jointed knee and the mocking up/patterning processes prior to cutting the fresh knee.
+The further excavation of the historic overlapping squit jointed knee and the mocking up/patterning processes prior to cutting the fresh knee.

 Above, the excavation of the rotted knee and formation of the fresh joint connections to unify the historic ankle and hoof to the freshly created knee-to-shin join.